NicholasDullam/NicholasDullam/README.md

-### Hi there 👋
+<h4 align="center"> Hi there, I'm Nich 👋 </h4>
-- 🔭 I'm an active senior at Purdue University, studying Computer Science, Data Science, and Applied Statistics, with a concentration in Machine Intelligence.
+- 🌱 I'm an active senior at Purdue University, studying Computer Science, Data Science, and Applied Statistics, with a concentration in Machine Intelligence.
+-
+- 💬 A few repositories of mine are privatized, but I'm always happy to share upon request!